 Like every military man, Captain Frederick Crane had a large acquaintance, therefore it was no surprise to his daughter, Catherine, when they all of them made their appearance at his funeral.
 It was a grim business – such as she felt would lower her already sunken spirits – and even the presence of old friends would not cheer her, let alone distract her from the raw cruelty of reality.

-When in good looks, she could pass for a pretty girl, yet anybody who saw her the day of her father's funeral would agree on her looking very bad indeed.
+When in good looks, she could pass for a pretty girl, yet anybody who saw her the day of her father's funeral would agree on her looking very badly indeed.
 Poor Catherine had wearied herself lamenting her father's death.
-She had spent night following on night sobbing into her pillow with such violence – such desperate passion – that she often cried herself to sleep, rising the next morning feeling perfectly sore.
+She had spent night following on night sobbing into her pillow with such desperate passion that she often cried herself to sleep, rising the next morning feeling perfectly sore.
 It can easily be said that she had wept so much those four nights, that she had wholly drained her system of tears, and could no longer exert any to drip from her rich brown eyes.
 She herself had no friends to console her, for her manner was not engaging enough to encourage the process of friendship.

 "He wishes you to join him in Cambridge?" she breathed, returning the letter to the hands of its recipient.
 "By heavens what an idea, Miss Catherine!
 What an idea!
 Well, what do you think?"

 "I think it very fortunate, Mrs. Dixon."
 Her expression betrayed nothing of her internal alarm and wonder.
-The matter was but plain: one of her father's dearest friends had heard of her contemptible situation and, possessing a kind heart, offered her his help.
+The matter was but plain: one of her father's dearest friends had heard of her contemptible situation and, possessed of a kind heart, offered her his help.
 Mrs. Dixon thought long and hard to recollect his person.

 "If that is your conviction," continued Mrs. Dixon, raising her brows as she went on, "I should think it highly favourable of you to respond to General Slater's letter asking for more particulars.
 Write, Miss Catherine, that you cannot accept his offer without knowing everything you need to know to be at ease, for you are not in any frame of mind to put up with incredulity and suspense."
 Catherine endeavoured not to smile, for this simple and queer dame knew less about her than she had supposed.
 Catherine had a stout heart and unwavering nerves.
-She could be faced with any circumstance that required courage without a fidget or a blush, childishly naive as she often appeared and certainly was.
+She could be faced with any circumstance that required courage without a fidget or a blush, naïve as she was.

 "Oh, I couldn't have put it better myself, Miss Catherine," she replied airily, her mind wandering elsewhere.
 Catherine, tired of Mrs. Dixon's tedious company, for she was a very vapid sort of woman, retired to her chamber, her imagination expanding dangerously with this novel thought – she was quite gone by the time she was in bed.

 Launching herself at the Japan cabinet in her room, she took out a blank sheet of paper, a quill pen and an inkwell, and began writing her response to General Slater.
 She showed the proper amount of modesty and gratitude.
 It went as follows: "My good sir.
 You are too kind – very obliged.
-I would be delighted for you to be my chaperone in my journey to your county.
-I daresay it might raise my low spirits, though I would not know: I have never before felt any air but my own county's. –Your humble servant, Catherine Crane."
+I would be delighted for you to serve as my chaperone in my journey to your county.
+I daresay it might raise my low spirits, for I have never before felt any air but my own county's. –Your humble friend, Catherine Crane."